skygemyang/EGR590/Final_Report.md

 **Discussion**

-The most probable reason why our trained models cannot differentiate two adhesive cells is that all our training images only contain one target cell.
+The most probable reason why our trained models cannot differentiate two contiguous cells is that all our training images only contain one target cell.
 Therefore, the model did not learn enough features to detect more than one cell in one image.
 Comparing to Kaggle images, the ALL-IDB images have multiple target cells in each image with different resolution and high background.
-We think the best way to improve the prediction acurady is to include images from both dataset in the training and validation datasets.
+We think the best way to improve the prediction accuracy is to include images from both dataset in the training and validation datasets.

-In sum, we conclude that YOLO is a potential deep learning model to achieve automatic detection of white blood cells image microscope images.
+In sum, we conclude that YOLO is a potential deep learning model to achieve automatic detection of white blood cells in microscope images.
 The accuracy of prediction is highly dependent on the number and representativeness of training images.

 **Reference**